Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Energy equipartition and the small-scale dynamo

 \subsection{Growth and saturation of CR and magnetic energy densities}

-At the beginning of our simulations, we switch on cooling of the slowly rotating gas in hydrostatic equilibrium.
-As a result, the densest gas at the halo centre cools fastest, collapses and experiences adiabatic and shock compression.
-The (peanut-shaped) shock propagates quickly into the circum-galactic medium, leaving behind a hot and turbulent atmosphere because the curved shock converts a fraction of the angular momentum of the accreting gas into vorticity at the scale of the shock curvature according to Crocco's theorem \citeyearpar{Crocco}.
-This vorticity cascades down in scale and feeds a turbulent kinetic power spectrum.
+To mimic density inhomogeneities of cosmologically growing haloes in our idealised setup, we sample the softened NFW mass density profile randomly while ensuring equal mass per Voronoi cell.
+As a result, there is a distribution of mass densities at any given radius, which breaks the axisymmetry of our setup.
+At the beginning of our simulations, we switch on cooling of the slowly rotating gas in approximate hydrostatic equilibrium.
+As a result, the densest gas at the halo centre cools fastest, collapses and experiences adiabatic compression.
+A shock forms once later collapsing gas encounters the compressed dense gas at the centre.
+The (peanut-shaped) accretion shock propagates into the slightly inhomogeneous circumgalactic medium \citep[see figure~5 of][]{2003MNRAS.339..289S} and thermalises the kinetic energy from gravitational infall, thereby reducing the gas velocities behind the shock.
+The accretion shock itself becomes corrugated as it interacts with the cooler and denser, filamentary infalling structures that have initially been sourced by small-scale overdensities.
+This leaves behind a hot and turbulent circumgalactic atmosphere because the curved shock converts a fraction of the angular momentum of the accreting gas into vorticity at the scale of the shock curvature according to Crocco's theorem \citeyearpar{Crocco}.
+This vorticity cascades down in scale and feeds a turbulent kinetic power spectrum that will amplify any existing magnetic field as we will show in the following.